-Honouring those who have swum the Strait of Juan de Fuca before me I will attempt to swim the Strait 2 times in August, 2018.
-My route will be from Ogden Point, Victoria Canada to Dungeness County Park, Port Angeles USA and back to Victoria Canada.
+Honouring those who have swum the Strait of Juan de Fuca before me I will attempt to swim the Strait from Ogden Point, Victoria Canada to Dungeness County Park, Port Angeles USA and back to Victoria Canada.
 The final route will be determined by the US & Canadian Coast Guards and my crew.
-The distance is between 60 and 70km with waters ranging from 8 to 12C.
+The distance is between 30 and 34km with waters ranging from 8 to 12C.
 You can receiving updates as I finalize plans and train for the swim by signing up on the right or base of the page.

 Those who have swum the traditional route unassisted